samboy/rg32hash/C/microrg32.md

 microrg32 uses the environment variable `P` to read the secret which is then converted in to an encrypted password.
-Environmental variables can be seen by the following on a POSIX system:
+Environmental variables can be seen by the following on a POSIX/*NIX system:

 * The current process and any child processes (even if the child process is a setuid process)